waltersoto/UnityAutoRegister/README.md

 # UnityAutoRegister

-This library will auto-register types using the Unity Container.
+If you use Unity for dependency injection in .NET; this library will auto-register types decorated with a "Implement" attribute.
 There are not many configuration options since the main reason I am using this is to inject dependencies in ASP.NET MVC controllers (similar usage to the example below).

 ###Usage